alexejwaser/Blender_Simple-Mannequin_Animator/README.md

 ![Simple Mannequin Animator](title_animation.gif)

-A Blender add-on for quick spring-physics character animation using simple head + body objects.
+A Blender add-on for spring-physics character animation using simple head + body objects.

-Animate just the **head** — the body follows automatically, leaning back when accelerating and swinging forward when braking, driven by a real spring simulation.
+Animate an **Empty controller** — the head follows automatically, and the body leans back when accelerating, swinging forward when braking, driven by a real spring simulation.

 ---

 ## Features

+- **Empty controller** — animate one object to drive position and Z rotation of the whole character
 - **Spring physics** — semi-implicit Euler simulation with tunable stiffness and damping
-- **Inertia tilt** — body leans in the direction opposite to movement, angle scales with speed
+- **Inertia tilt** — body leans opposite to travel direction, independent of head Z rotation
+- **Curve & sideways movement** — tilt axis is derived from world-space velocity, so the character works correctly on curves and moving in any direction
 - **Overshoot & oscillation** — body bounces naturally when stopping suddenly
-- **Live preview** — updates every frame via Blender's frame-change handler
-- **Multi-mannequin** — manage multiple independent characters in one scene
+- **Multi-mannequin** — manage multiple independent characters in one scene, each in its own collection
 - **Quick build** — one click creates default sphere + cylinder reference objects

 ---

 ## Installation

-1. Open Blender
-2. **Edit → Preferences → Add-ons → Install from Disk**
+1. **Edit → Preferences → Add-ons → Install from Disk**
-3. Select `mannequin_follow_lag.py`
+2. Select `__init__.py` (or the zipped add-on folder)
-4. Enable the add-on — panel appears in **View3D → Sidebar → Mannequin**
+3. Enable it — panel appears in **View3D → Sidebar → Mannequin**

 Requires Blender 4.0+.